Partial Global Recovery in the Elastic Travel Time Tomography Problem for Transversely Isotropic Media: The Pseudolinearization Argument

-whenever $V^{\beta}$ is a product of homogeneous vector fields of degree $0$ tangent to $\Sigma$ (e.g. a derivative in $x$ under appropriate coordinates) and $W^{\alpha}$ is product of homogeneous vector fields of degree $0$ not necessarily tangent to $\Sigma$ (e.g. a derivative in $\zeta$ times a power of $\zeta$), and $d_{\Sigma}^2 = |p|^2 + 1/|\zeta|$ where $p = (p_1,\dots,p_{\nu})$ are boundary defining functions for $\Sigma$ which are homogeneous of degree $0$ (so e.g. for $\Sigma = \{\zeta'=0\}$ we can take $d_{\Sigma}^2 = \frac{|\zeta'|^2}{|\zeta|^2}+\frac{1}{|\zeta|}$).
+whenever $V^{\beta}$ is a product of homogeneous vector fields of degree $0$ on $T^*\mathbb{R}^n$ tangent to $\Sigma$ (e.g. a derivative in $x$ under appropriate coordinates) and $W^{\alpha}$ is product of homogeneous vector fields of degree $0$ not necessarily tangent to $\Sigma$ (e.g. a derivative in $\zeta$ times a power of $\zeta$), and $d_{\Sigma}^2 = |p|^2 + 1/|\zeta|$ where $p = (p_1,\dots,p_{\nu})$ are boundary defining functions for $\Sigma$ which are homogeneous of degree $0$ (so e.g. for $\Sigma = \{\zeta'=0\}$ we can take $d_{\Sigma}^2 = \frac{|\zeta'|^2}{|\zeta|^2}+\frac{1}{|\zeta|}$).
 For example, the inverse heat symbol satisfies the above estimates for $m=-2$ and $k=-2$.
 Symbols satisfying such estimates turn out to be invariantly defined regardless of coordinates, and the corresponding calculus based on such symbols enjoys properties similar to that of the $(1/2,0)$-type H\"ormander symbol calculus.
-In our case where $\Sigma$ is a line subbundle with integrable kernel, we can obtain better properties about the calculus (such as a well-defined notion of principal symbol which is compatible with composition), which we develop in Section \ref{invparsec}.
+In our case, recalling our assumption that $\overline{\xi}$ has integrable kernel, and hence $\Sigma$ is a line subbundle with integrable kernel, we can obtain even better properties about the calculus (such as a well-defined notion of principal symbol which is compatible with composition), which we develop in Section \ref{invparsec}.
+This is due to the fact that near any point we can take ``foliated'' local coordinates where $\overline{\xi}$ is locally a multiple of $dx_n$, and hence improved properties can follow if we quantize our symbol class only with respect to the foliated coordinates.

-We use the symbol calculus developed in Section \ref{invparsec} to make recovery arguments in Section \ref{recovsec}, where we prove the theorems stated earlier.
+We use the symbol calculus developed in Section \ref{invparsec} to make recovery arguments in Section \ref{recovsec}, where we prove Theorems \ref{oneparam}, \ref{twoparam}, and \ref{func}.
 The main technical results presented in this section are the ``stability estimates'' mentioned earlier: in essence, in each situation we are trying to recover one or two parameters, with the other parameters either known or reducing to the parameters of interest via a functional relationship.
 The pseudolinearization formulas from \eqref{npseudo} provide operators (representable as a matrix-valued operator $N$) upon which applying the differences of the parameters of interest $r_{\nu}$ gives identically zero, assuming the coefficients give the same travel time data.
 We thus aim to obtain an estimate for general functions $u$ in terms of $N[u]$ for $u$ suitably supported, and in most cases we are able to obtain a stability estimate of the form